U.S. regulator charges two with insider trading in Abbott deal

 Representatives at Consorcio were not immediately available to comment.

-According to the SEC, Bilbao first learned of Abbott’s confidential offer to acquire CFR at a March 10 board meeting.
+According to the SEC, Bilbao first learned of Abbott’s confidential offer to acquire CFR at a board meeting March 10.

 Between March 12 and May 7, Bilbao used Hurtado to purchase more than 700,000 American depositary shares of CFR for a total of $14.35 million in the name of a British Virgin Islands entity, Somerton Resources Limited, the lawsuit said.